 The City invests dollars to do economic development in disadvantaged areas and corridors that are not generally thriving through normal operations of private market activity.
 Our commercial lending program is designed to promote new investment in business growth and job creation.

-In addition to traditional commercial loans, the City has a Façade Improvement Program.
+In addition to traditional commercial loans, the City has a Commercial Retention & Redevelopment Program (CRR).
 The purpose of this program is to help merchants improve the look of their individual buildings, while improving the overall aesthetic quality of our commercial corridors and business districts.

 Technical Assistance, Education & Advocacy: